Student COVID-19 Vaccination Policy

 Students are strongly encouraged to complete the full number of doses of the relevant vaccine at least two weeks prior to arriving on campus for the Fall 2021 semester.
 Students will need to document vaccine dates and upload vaccination documents in the College’s confidential and secure Health Information Portal.

-Students who arrive without having completed a full vaccination regime will be required to begin (or continue) their vaccination process upon arrival to campus.
 The Lewis & Clark Health Service expects to be able to provide vaccines to students who wish to obtain a vaccine from the Health Service and/or will work with students to facilitate vaccination off-campus.
 Until full vaccination is documented, students may be subject to enhanced testing or other requirements or restrictions to support community health.

 Students may request an exemption from the vaccination requirement from the Health Service for medical or non-medical (e.g., religious) reasons as provided in Oregon and federal law: